statoscope/statoscope/README.md

     // In `publisher` mode you should start rempl on your own.
     mode: 'standalone',
     // Port that will be used in `standalone` mode to start rempl server.
-    // When set to `0` a random port will be choosen.
+    // When set to `0` a random port will be chosen.
     port: 0,
-    // Automatically open analyzer in default browser.
+    // Automatically open analyzer in the default browser.
 Works for `standalone` mode only.
     open: false,
     // Use analyzer only when Webpack run in a watch mode.
 Set it to `false` to use plugin
     // in any Webpack mode.
 Take into account that a building process will not be terminated